WHITE

 WRITE

-is a three hours audio-visual performance and installation by Dan Su
+is a long durational audio-visual performance and installation on automatic writing.

 Does writing still have a future?
 Compared to the process of automatically engraving data in an invisible cloud, writing by hand on a physical format seems to be outdated.
 In an eye-blink, the data are written, but manual writing requires one to slow down, one word after another.
 As Vilém Flusser stated, “The result is a new experience of time, that is, linear time, a stream of unstoppable progress, of dramatic unrepeatability, of framing, in short, history.”